 What Is THC?Like CBD, tetrahydrocannabinol, or THC as it’s more commonly known, is one over hundred cannabinoids discovered in the cannabis family of plants – of which the versatile and hardy hemp plant is also a member of.

-As the scientific research regarding the wide variety of cannabinoids and the effects and roles they play within our bodies continues, we do know a little bit about THC.
 While the illegal cannabis plant has a reputation for getting one ‘high’ or ‘stoned’, the overriding feeling associated is predominantly provided by the psychoactive molecule THC.